 Past Festivals have included, among myriad others, performances of Mozart's Die Entfuehrung aus dem Serail (The Abduction from the Seraglio); Purcell's Dido and Aeneas and The Fairy Queen; Haydn's "Lord Nelson" Mass; Handel's Radamisto and Water Music Suite No. 1; Rameau's motet In convertendo; Gasparini's L'oraculo del foto, Monteverdi's Vespro della Beata Vergine of 1610, Bach's B Minor Mass, St. John Passion, Brandenburg concertos, Suites for Solo Cello and numerous cantatas; Vivaldi's Four Seasons; and Telemann's Burlesque de Don Quixote.

-Some of the exceptionally talented artists who've graced our stages during the last four Festival seasons appear below.
+Some of the exceptionally talented artists who've graced our stages during the last five Festival seasons appear below.

 CEMF receives regular support from the Connecticut Office of Culture and Tourism, the New England Foundation for the Arts, and a host of foundations, corporations, and individual donors.
 The Connecticut Early Music Society is a 501(c)(3) non-profit organization.